HenriqueAJNB/aws-resume/docs/README.md

 #### 📰 Lambda Function

 The Lambda Function implements the reading and updating visitors counter information stored in DynamoDB.
-It adds one to a record each time the funcion is invoked.
-The implementation was provided in Python language and can be found at this file.
+It adds one to a record each time the function is invoked.
+The implementation was provided in Python language and can be found in this file.

 #### 📊 DynamoDB

-The DynamoDB store the number of visitors at resume website.
-A record is read and updated by one unit trought Lambda Funtion each time that someone clicks on page.
+The DynamoDB store the number of visitors to the resume website.
+A record is read and updated by one unit through Lambda Function each time that someone clicks on the page.

 ### 🔐 IAM roles and permissions

 - Lambda execution role with DynamoDB access.
 - API Gateway permissions to invoke Lambda.
 - S3 bucket policy for public read access.
-- CORS enabled for S3 website domain for security purposes.
+- CORS is enabled for security purposes in the S3 website domain.

 ## 🤑 Cost analysis